ashgupta1971/DualBootLinuxMint/index.md

 #### During Install

 1. Insert the USB flash drive containing Windows 10 and boot from it.
-1. Go through the installtion procedure.
+1. Go through the installation procedure.
 1. Choose the *Windows 10* partition when prompted (this should be partition number 1).
  *Note: Because we are telling Windows to install in a specific partition, it will not generate a separate **System Reserved** partition.
 Instead, it will place all files in the partition we